Jason2Brownlee/DataScienceDiagnosticChecklist/README.md

 - Can you try a different but related test to see if it provides less ambiguous results?
 - Can you try a completely different test type to see if it gives a stronger signal?

-**Q. Help!
-All checks suggest my test set is no good.
-What do I do?**
+**Q. All checks suggest my test set is no good, what do I do?**

-Good, we learned something about the project!
-Apply the same test to alternate splits of the data (ideally, a sensitivity analysis of many different split sizes) and compare the results.
-Do they improve?
-Typically there is a split size that defines a transition point between stable statistical tests/performance and unstable results.
+Good, we learned something about your project!
+See the interventions.

 **Q. Can you recommend further reading to learn more about this type of analysis?**